India's Water Crisis: Problems, Implications and Permanent Solutions

 1. Agricultural Productivity:

-We also know that agriculture which is the mainstay of Indian economy though in
+We also know that agriculture, which is the mainstay of the Indian economy, though in

-a scarcity of water crops fail to produce enough food and thus there is lack of
+a scarcity of water, crops fail to produce enough food, and thus, there is a lack of

 food security.
-Due to scarcity of water, farmers use even relatively costly
+Due to the scarcity of water, farmers use even relatively costly

 process.